inspec/inspec-aws/docs/resources/aws_cloudwatch_composite_alarm.md

 The name of the alarm.

-For additional information, see the [AWS documentation on AWS CloudWatch CompositeAlarm.](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cloudwatch-compositealarm.html).
+For additional information, see the [AWS documentation on AWS CloudWatch composite alarm.](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cloudwatch-compositealarm.html).

 ## Properties